sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph-executor/README.md

   README.md is automatically generated from README.md.gotmpl
 -->

-# Sourcegraph Exexutor Helm Chart
+# Sourcegraph Executor Helm Chart

 This chart contains two deployments, Sourcegraph Executors and a private Docker Registry.
-It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy executors
+It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy [executors](https://docs.sourcegraph.com/admin/executors).

 Use cases: